 You are here

 Kenji Chiba was born in the city of Kesennuma, in the Miyagi prefecture of Japan.
-The youngest of four brothers, his childhood dream was to become a professional baseball player.
-After graduating from Yokohama's University of Commerce, he began training at Zakuro, a celebrated traditional Japanese restaurant, and eventually rose to head chef.
+The youngest of four brothers, Chiba's childhood dream was to become a professional baseball player.
+After graduating from Yokohama University of Commerce, he began training at Zakuro, a celebrated traditional Japanese restaurant.
+He eventually rose to head chef.

-Chiba was in his 40s and highly regarded as a master of Japanese cuisine when he decided to make his debut in the ramen industry.
-He opened Chibakiya in 1992 in an area of Tokyo known as Kasai and expanded to five locations throughout the capital.
+While in his early 40's, Chiba was highly regarded as a master of Japanese cuisine.
+This is when he decided to make his debut in the ramen with Chibakiya in 1992 in an area of Tokyo known as Kasai.
+It has since expanded to five locations.

 Chiba is an influential voice in the Japanese culinary industry and served as the founder and former chairman of the Japan (Nippon) Ramen Association.
 His dedication to advancing the craft of ramen is not only limited to Japan, but also to the shores of the U.S. and beyond.